Bristol Aero Talks

 NEWS

-This talk reverts to our normal practice of being open to all with no pre-booking required.
+This talk is open to all with no pre-booking required.

-Please note that changed parking arrangements are being introduced for talk attendees with mobility issues, see the flyer for details
+Please note that the changed parking arrangements introduced for talk attendees with mobility issues remain in place, see the flyer for details

 Information on the next scheduled talk can be found by clicking Here